Mania: Associated disorders

-A single manic episode, in the absence of secondary causes, (i.e., substance use disorders, pharmacologics, or general medical conditions) is often sufficient to diagnose bipolar I disorder.
+A single manic episode, in the absence of secondary causes, (i.e., substance use disorders, certain medications, or general medical conditions) is often sufficient to diagnose bipolar I disorder.
 Hypomania may be indicative of bipolar II disorder.
 Manic episodes are often complicated by delusions and/or hallucinations; and if the psychotic features persist for a duration significantly longer than the episode of typical mania (two weeks or more), a diagnosis of schizoaffective disorder is more appropriate.

-Certain obsessive-compulsive spectrum disorders as well as impulse control disorders share the suffix "-mania," namely, kleptomania, pyromania, and trichotillomania.
+Certain obsessive–compulsive spectrum disorders as well as impulse-control disorders share the suffix "-mania," namely, kleptomania, pyromania, and trichotillomania.
 Despite the unfortunate association implied by the name, however, no connection exists between mania or bipolar disorder and these disorders.

-Furthermore, evidence indicates a B12 deficiency can also cause symptoms characteristic of mania and psychosis.
+Evidence indicates a vitamin B12 deficiency can also cause symptoms characteristic of mania and psychosis.
 Hyperthyroidism can produce similar symptoms to those of mania, such as agitation, elevated mood, increased energy, hyperactivity, sleep disturbances and sometimes, especially in severe cases, psychosis.

+Postpartum psychosis can also cause manic episodes (unipolar mania).

 Signs and symptoms

-A manic episode is defined in the American Psychiatric Association's diagnostic manual as a "distinct period of abnormally and persistently elevated, expansive, or irritable mood and abnormally and persistently increased activity or energy, lasting at least 1 week and present most of the day, nearly every day (or any duration, if hospitalization is necessary)," where the mood is not caused by drugs/medication or a non-mental medical illness (e.g., hyperthyroidism), and: (a) is causing obvious difficulties at work or in social relationships and activities, or (b) requires admission to hospital to protect the person or others, or (c) the person has psychosis.
+A manic episode is defined in the American Psychiatric Association's diagnostic manual (DSM) as a "distinct period of abnormally and persistently elevated, expansive, or irritable mood and abnormally and persistently increased activity or energy, lasting at least 1 week and present most of the day, nearly every day (or any duration, if hospitalization is necessary)," where the mood is not caused by drugs/medication or a non-mental medical illness (e.g., hyperthyroidism), and: (a) is causing obvious difficulties at work or in social relationships and activities, or (b) requires admission to hospital to protect the person or others, or (c) the person has psychosis.

 To be classified as a manic episode, while the disturbed mood and an increase in goal-directed activity or energy is present, at least three (or four, if only irritability is present) of the following must have been consistently present: